cloudfoundry-attic/consul-release/README.md

 	```
 2. instance_count_stub

 	The instance count stub provides the ability to overwrite the number of instances of consul to deploy.
-The minimal deployment of etcd is shown below:
+The minimal deployment of consul is shown below:
 	```yaml
 	---
 	instance_count_overrides: